peter88213/nvhelp-de/source/import_menu.rst

 -  After closing a listed document in *Writer* while the *Exportierened documents* window is open, you can click on the **Ansicht aktualisieren** Schaltfläche.
--  If the **Dokument nach dem Importierenieren verwerfen** checkbox is checked, a document will be gelöscht after re-import.
+-  If the **Dokument nach dem Importierenieren verwerfen** Auswahlfeld is checked, a document will be gelöscht after re-import.
 This may help to avoid confusion about changes made with *novelibre* and *Writer*.